Non-market values and Benefit Transfer (IRP2-WP2)

 With existing close links and collaborations with some of the world experts in these methods, including Prof Rob Johnston from Clark University, USA; Prof Peter Boxall from University of Alberta; and Prof John Rolfe from Central Queensland University, we have developed accessible guidelines for end users on how to conduct benefit transfer for water sensitive practices, including choosing appropriate methods for the particular context.

 These Guidelines should be read in advance of using the Value Tool and conducting benefit transfer, and are now available to the public:

-To download the beta version of the INFFEWS Value tool, please first make sure you are logged in as a CRCWSC Participant (log in is located at the top right hand corner of website).
+To access the updated version of the Value Tool files, please make sure you are logged in as a CRCWSC Participant (log in is located at the top right hand corner of website).
 Thereafter, you can click on the below "Register Here" button.
 You will be directed to a registration page to enter your details and accept the terms and conditions.
 Once this form is submitted, you will be re-directed to the download page.
 Please note, the files must not be distributed or shared with anyone.
 Each individual must register for a copy.